Welcome to IFM

 at Linköping University in Sweden.

-The Department of Physics, Biology and Chemistry (IFM) at Linköping University in Sweden has been in operation for four decades and during that time expanded quite substantially.
+The Department of Physics, Chemistry and Biology (IFM) at Linköping University in Sweden has been in operation for five decades and during that time expanded quite substantially.
 The number of employees is around 420, including 45 full professors and some 130 graduate students.
 In addition approximately 70 guest researchers visit us every year.
-The department is organized in 5 Scientific Areas; Applied Physics, Biology, Chemistry, Material Physics, and Theory and Modelling
+The department is organized in 5 Scientific Areas: Applied Physics, Biology, Chemistry, Material Physics, and Theory and Modelling

 The department is also very much engaged in undergraduate teaching.
 More than 200 courses are presented every year for students in master of science in engineering programmes, in master of science programmes, in bachelor of science in engineering programmes, and in teacher training programmes.